nesseratious/AR-Navigation/README.md

 ### FloatingIcon

 Class that represents a floating in the air icon which can be used to highligh points of interests.

+Usage: Place in anywhere on the map segment and attach it to this segment.

 Public properties:

 - IconMaterial: Material - A material that contains the image for the floating icon.
 Can include a static picture (like in the demo) or anything else.
 The default value if null.